The role of a Trustee

 Do you care about Shetland’s heritage?

-From time to time we are looking for new Trustees to help lead us, and our heritage, into the future.
+From time to time we are looking for new Trustees to help lead us, and our heritage, into the future - see our vacancies section for details.
 As a Trustees you are in the position to lead SAT into a new era and help to deliver our mission to safeguard Shetland’s natural and cultural heritage and to make it accessible and enjoyed by all.
 It is a great opportunity to learn new skills or hone existing ones, it can be both rewarding and challenging, and is a great way to make a difference and to help safeguard and enhance our heritage.

 For more information please contact firstname.lastname@example.org or call us on 01595 694688.